La Grande Rivière Airport

 La Grande Rivière Airport is an airfield location about 30 km south southwest of Radisson, Quebec, Canada.
 It is used mostly to shuttle Hydro-Québec personnel between Radisson and the larger cities in Quebec, but it is also served by regular scheduled flights of Air Inuit.
 Passengers from Nunavik region flying south to Montreal go through security at this airport instead of their origin airport.

-Air Creebec also served the airport until March 2012.
+The 4-storey airport terminal was built in 1973 and 1974, and was expanded in 1991 with a new terminal building and several service buildings.
+Its passenger traffic had a peak of 93,400 in 1977, falling to around 15,000 in 1981.

 During the mid- and late 1970s, Nordair operated scheduled passenger flights nonstop to Montreal Dorval Airport (now Trudeau International Airport) with Boeing 737-200 jetliners on a weekly basis.
+Air Creebec also served the airport until March 2012.